-Changes in Your Body
+Changes in your body

-Speaking of how much your baby’s growing, your baby’s body is working hard at stretching out.
-Soon its arms will look more proportionate to the rest of its tiny body.
+If you’re scheduled for an ultrasound soon, be on the lookout for whether your baby sucks their thumb.
+Your baby is also working hard at stretching out.
+Soon their arms will look more proportionate to the rest of their tiny body.

 If your feelings of nausea seem particularly severe, or you’re finding it difficult to stomach just about anything, you may have hyperemesis gravidarum.
 Vomiting and weight loss are other signs of this potentially dangerous condition.

-If you are still feeling a little sick, there are things that can help.
+If you are still feeling sick, there are things that can help.
 First, try not to eat too much at once.
 Several smaller meals can bring on less nausea than one large meal.